 Activities for babies:

 I honestly had it pretty easy in the baby stage.
 At take off I would start breastfeeding, he’d fall asleep and we’d cuddle the rest of the flight.
 In case your baby is not so serene, Laura from Our Next Adventure has some great tips for flying with babies.

 No flight is complete without some touchy-feely books.
 It is so hard to pick a favorite but since you are flying and the Usborne “That’s Not My…” series are pretty wonderful, we will go with this one (if you want to see other options click here):

 My favorite baby flight toy looked a lot like this one:

 Of course he would choose a loud singing toy, that we still have four years later and it STILL makes noise!
 If you ever sat next to us on a plane during the infant/toddler years….I am sorry that we ruined your peace.
-Just remember, it could have been worse.

 Activities for toddlers: